Amazon Prime Video release dates 2020: major upcoming shows revealed - TheNewsTrace

 17th February

-Outlander: season 5 Claire (Caitriona Balfe) and Jamie (Sam Heughan) try to construct their new life collectively in pre-revolutionary America
+Outlander: season 5 Claire (Caitriona Balfe) and Jamie (Sam Heughan) try and construct their new life collectively in pre-revolutionary America

 21st February